Owning your own home has always been part of living the American Dream.

 If you are approved for a set amount of financing and have a specific housing budget, then purchasing a home is easier.
 There are rarely upcharges or budget surprises when buying an existing home, especially when using a reputable realtor.

 Most existing homes have established landscaping on the property.
 Depending on age, there might also be mature trees or hedgerows.
-This usually means you simply need to maintain the existing landscape instead of designing and planting it.
+This usually means you simply need to maintain the existing landscape instead of designing and planting a landscape.

-Even though the average time to close on a home is 30-45 days, it is still typically quicker than building your own house.
+Even though the average time to close on a home is 30-45 days, that is much quicker than building your own house!
 As long as no major issues arise, you should be able to move into your purchased home relatively quickly.

 No “option overload”